 Using these tools, clients learn to challenge their body image issues, as well as the compulsive and avoidant behaviors they use to cope with their body-related anxiety.
 If you would like to learn more about Cognitive Behavioral Therapy for the treatment of OCD, Body Dysmorphic Disorder (BDD), and related anxiety-based conditions, click here.

 Individual Therapy for the Treatment of Body Dysmorphic Disorder (BDD)

 The OCD Center of Los Angeles offers individual therapy for the treatment for adults, children, and adolescents with Body Dysmorphic Disorder (BDD), with a strong emphasis on Cognitive Behavioral Therapy (CBT).
-We have four therapists on staff, and our offices are open six days a week, including evenings and Saturdays.
-If you would like to discuss treatment options at the OCD Center of Los Angeles, you can call us at (310) 824-5200, or click here to email us.
+We have eight therapists on staff, and our offices are open six days a week, including evenings and Saturdays.
+If you would like to discuss treatment options at the OCD Center of Los Angeles, you can call us at (310) 824-5200 (ext.
+0), or click here to email us.

 Low-Fee Group Therapy For the Treatment of Body Dysmorphic Disorder (BDD)